 Whether it is street artists, sellers trying to entice you with blinking gadgets or dancers showing off their latest moves, you will have a great time and can soak up this laid back and passionate culture fully.

 The top main attractions in Barcelona are clear: Gaudi’s amazing buildings and Park Güell in the neighbourhood Gràcia, as well as his still unfinished masterpiece La Sagrada Familia.
 In each you can go into for an entrance fee and I highly recommend it.
 Especially La Sagrada Familia was such a stunner, I can’t even begin to describe its magnificence.
 From the opulent ornaments, to the shy high ceilings in pure white with the brightest windows and its mud castle outer appearance, the cathedral is my definite favourite.

-But not only these iconic buildings can be seen in a whole new light when entered, the same happens with the old university building and Gothic quarters in the city centre.
+But not only these iconic buildings can be seen in a whole new light when entered.
+Look around you for beautiful art Nouveau styles in Barcelona, enter the old university building and walk around the Gothic quarters in the city centre.
 Walking the mighty halls a sense of wonder will overcome you at the tiled floors and time-worn stones.
 But wait, a little secret are the gardens in the backyards.
 Almost like a botanical garden they add a sense of freshness to the otherwise stuffy construction and attract chatty birds and sneaky cats.

 Having said that, the backyards in Barcelona are found all over the city.
 Don’t be distracted by the beautiful alignment of iron wrought balconies and coloured wall paintings, but dare to step into small alleys and find yourself surrounded by an atrium with palm trees, stone steps and pretty fountains.